fggo/html/README.md

 ### meta
 Not visible to users but fulfills a number of purposes such as telling search engines about your page,<br/>who created it, and whether or not it is time sensitive.(expire)

-* meta name: property you are setting (e.g. description keywords robots)
+* name: property you are setting
-* content: value to give to the property
+  - description: to show site description by search engines
+  - keywords: separated by comma, no effect in indexing search
+  - robots: indicates whether search engines should add this page to their search result or not
-  * robots-noindex: page should not be added
+  - robots (noindex): page should not be added
-  * robots-nofollow: should be added to search engine results but not any pages that it links to
+  - robots (nofollow): should be added to search engine results but not any pages that it links to
+* content: pairs with http-equiv
-* meta http-equiv
+* http-equiv
+  - author: defines author of the page
-  * pragma: prevents browser from caching the page
+  - pragma: prevents browser from caching the page
-  * expires: indicate when the page should expire(no longer cached)
+  - expires: indicate when the page should expire(no longer cached)

 ```html
 <head><!--robots indicate whether search engines should add this page to their search results-->